Canal Street Research Association: Life on the Rented Island

 Free and open to the public.

-We ask that visitors stay home if feeling sick, or have tested positive for COVID-19 in the past 10 days.
-Testing before joining us at CARA if feeling symptomatic is strongly recommended.
+We ask that visitors stay home if they are feeling sick or have tested positive for COVID-19 in the past 10 days.
+Testing before joining us at CARA is recommended.
 Masks will be available for free.

-The closest wheelchair accessible subway is 14th St/8th Avenue station.
-The entry to CARA is ADA-compliant and our bookstore and galleries are barrier free throughout, with all gender, wheelchair accessible restrooms.
+The closest wheelchair accessible subway is the 14th Street/8th Avenue station.
+The entrance to CARA is ADA-compliant, and our bookstore and galleries are barrier free throughout, with all-gender, wheelchair accessible restrooms.
 CARA has wheelchairs available for guest use.
-Please request in advance via bookstore@cara-nyc.org.
+Please request one in advance via bookstore@cara-nyc.org.
 Service animals are welcome.